mukes137/node-app/DeploymentManual.md

        - **Build Docker Image**: Automated the process of building Docker images based on code changes.
        - **Push to Docker Hub**: Integrated Docker Hub to store and manage Docker images securely.
        - **Deploy to EC2 Server**: Orchestrated deployment to an EC2 instance, ensuring continuous delivery of updated application versions.
-       - **Post-Deployment Tasks**: Included post-deployment tasks such as database migrations or cache clearing to maintain application integrity.

 ## Conclusion